Von Wagner: Independent circuit (2025–present)

 Bloom, under his real name, made his return to wrestling on March 15, 2025 at Midwest All-Star Wrestling (MAW)'s event Mayhem At The Mall, defeating Shay Diesel.
 On March 27, Bloom made a cameo appearance for All Elite Wrestling (AEW) on that day's episode of Dynamite as a security guard trying to break up a brawl between Mark Davis and Powerhouse Hobbs.
 Bloom made his debut for Ring of Honor (ROH) on the April 3 episode of Ring of Honor Wrestling, teaming with Deonn Rusman in a losing effort to Gates of Agony (Bishop Kaun and Toa Liona).

+All Japan Pro Wrestling (2026–present)

+On September 22, 2026, Bloom was announced as the newest member of the All Japan Pro Wrestling (AJPW) stable "HAVOC" and is scheduled to make his debut for the promotion on October 22.